 Another example – let’s say that (God forbid) you die unexpectedly.
 Your ex could stand to inherit everything you own.
 It doesn’t matter that you’re separated – s/he is still your spouse in the eyes of the law.
 There are things you can do to try and prevent your ex from inheriting everything in your unlikely demise, such as laying out your wishes in an updated will.
 But even that is still not a guarantee that everything is sorted, and there are lots of assets that pass outside of a will (such as joint accounts, the named beneficiary of retirement account ,etc.).

-Waiting Could Also Mean You Lose Access to Funds You Truly Need
+Delaying your Divorce Could Also Mean You Lose Access to Funds You Truly Need

 The longer you wait to file for divorce, especially if you’ve already separated, the harder it may get to recoup spousal support or reimbursements you plan to request.
 Sure, sometimes divorce is simple: you take yours; I’ll take mine.
 But if your situation is even a tad bit more complicated than that, the math can get tricky when it comes to accounting for joint vs separate assets.
 The longer the period of accounting grows, the harder it is to unwind who paid what with which funds.